 We discourage parents from sending in fast foods and carbonated drinks.
 Nutrition promotes better learning abilities.
 We serve healthy, nutritious meals, and we encourage your child to eat breakfast and lunch with us.
 Lunch prices will be announced each year in the principal's welcome letter.

-L. CAFETERIA BEHAVIOR & VISITOR PROCEDURE Due to COVID, there will be no visitors for lunch at this time
+L. CAFETERIA BEHAVIOR & VISITOR PROCEDURE

+Due to increased enrollment and limited available seating, we will not be able to accommodate parents during lunch time.